lbaeumer/alexa/README.md

 JT-17 #comment this bug is quite new2     - this works

+JT-17 #comment this bug is quite new4     - this works

 ## setting time - does not work

 JT-5 #time 1w 2h this quite difficult